Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 The Best Features for Random Forest Are :  {'max_features': 8, 'max_depth': 11}
 ```

-Applying the random search for Max features and the Max depth of the tree for the random search I get 8 as the maximum number of features and 11 as the maximum depth of the tree.
+The best hyper parameter values obtained are 8 and 11 for maximum number of features and maximum depth of the tree respectively.
-Training the model again with obtained best features I get following accuracies :
+Training the model again with best features the accuracies are:

 ```
 model_best=RandomForestClassifier(max_features=8, max_depth=11, random_state=123)